Behind China's Olympics, the saga of a chained woman unfolds - NewsBreak

 Behind China's Olympics, the saga of a chained woman unfolds

-TAIPEI, Taiwan — (AP) — The post, on China's Weibo social platform, resembled many others posted by official media during these Olympics — an ode to freestyle skier Eileen Gu, known to Chinese as Gu Ailing.
+The post, on China 's Weibo social platform, resembled many others posted by official media during these Olympics — an ode to freestyle skier Eileen Gu , known to Chinese as Gu Ailing.
 “The biggest gold medal in Eileen Gu's heart,” it teased.

 Underneath, in the comments from users, came the questions.
 They were not on topic.
 They were about something else entirely — a chained woman captured in a viral video 500 miles from Beijing, on the southeastern China coast.